Train drivers’ strike brings fresh misery to rail passengers

 Strike action will be stepped up next month with a series of stoppages in the bitter row over jobs, pay and conditions.

-Picket lines were mounted outside railway stations on Saturday, with Aslef saying they were receiving strong public support despite the disruption the strike was causing.
+Picket lines were mounted outside railway stations on Saturday, with Aslef saying its members were receiving strong public support despite the disruption the strike was causing.

 Relations between the Government and rail unions have worsened after Mick Whelan, general secretary Aslef accused the Transport Secretary of “lying” about negotiations over strikes.